Small rooms, on purpose

 In the public rooms, only the last hour of

-Say what you mean, be heard, and let the moment pass.
+you quiet, here you can say what you mean, be heard, and let the